basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 ## Error Messages

 For the most part, performing reads, writes, and deletes on data in strongly consistent buckets works much like it does in non-strongly consistent buckets.
-One important exception to this is how reads are performed.
+One important exception to this is how writes are performed.
 Strongly consistent buckets cannot allow siblings by definition, and so all writes to existing keys must include a [[vector clock|Vector Clocks]].

-If it does not, you will receive the following error:
+If you attempt a write to a non-empty key without including a vector clock, you will receive the following error:

 ```ruby
 Riak::Conflict: The object is in conflict (has siblings) and cannot be treated singly or saved: